AiRA-HUST/AiRA/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Collaboration drives discovery.
-We welcome inquiries, discussions, and opportunities to build meaningful partnerships in research, teaching, and innovation.
+Collaboration drives discovery, and we believe that the most meaningful scientific advances emerge through open dialogue and shared effort.
+We welcome inquiries from colleagues, students, and partners who are interested in engaging with our research, discussing new ideas, or exploring opportunities for collaboration.
+Whether in the realms of fundamental science, applied innovation, or interdisciplinary teaching, we are committed to building strong and lasting partnerships that foster knowledge, creativity, and real-world impact.

 {%
   include button.html